ProgPrak-Native-App/react-native-app/README.md

 - Create an Expo account [here](http://expo.dev/signup)
 - Install Expo with `npm install --global expo-cli`
 - Login to Expo with `expo login`
-- Verify instillation with `expo whoami`
+- Verify installation with `expo whoami`

-Optionally decide on which platform you want to run the App.
+Optionally, decide on which platform you want to run the App.
 The easiest way is running it in your browser of choice.

-Alternatively install `Expo Go` on your phone for mobile use or `iOS Simulator` / `Android Emulator` for running the App locally.
+Alternatively, install `Expo Go` on your phone for mobile use or `iOS Simulator` / `Android Emulator` for running the App locally.

 ### Run
-In the root directory of the cloned repo run `expo start` to start Expo.
-From here, use the context menu to compile and launch the App on the platform of your preference.
+In the root directory of the cloned repo, run `expo start` to start Expo.
+From here, use the context menu to compile and launch the App on the platform of your choice.
 It should look something like this:

 ```